-There are threats that those who are not authorised TOE users access the TOE and general users accidentally perform the TOE operations which are permitted for administrators only.
+There are threats that those who are not authorised TOE users access the TOE and general users who are allowed only to view the information that the TOE collects from the devices accidentally perform the TOE operations which are permitted for administrators only.
 As a countermeasure against these threats, for remote operation of the TOE from a client computer's web browser, the TOE identifies and authenticates users prior to the remote operation and allows the users to remotely operate the TOE.
 The TOE ensures users' access to and only to protected assets permitted according to the role (general user or administrator).